Samples 1 & 2:

 [EDIT:] Just in case you're wondering, I am actually doing the experiment at this stage.
 However, my results are being tabulated, therefore I haven't been updating my blog as much as I should be.
 I aplologise, and you may reprimand me at your discretion. <----Has clearly been reading too much Pride & Prejudice

-Assignments and tests are taking up my precious time.
+Assignments and tests are taking up my

 I promise I will more often nao.